OdysseyX/documentation/docs/Splashkit/Modules/Data Analytics/Epic.md

 ## Assumptions / Dependencies

-- Everything is customizable by the user (for example, the colours in visualisations)
+- Everything is customizable by the user (for example, the colours in visualisations, fonts and text size)
 - Previous contribution code is accessible and working

 ## UX/UI Considerations